-Key Information About FinCEN:
+Key Information About Financial Crimes Enforcement Network (FinCEN):

 FinCEN examines reports from financial institutions to check whether money laundering or terrorist financing crimes have been committed.
 FinCEN also works to take action by informing financial institutions about suspects and suspicious activities.
 FinCEN's field of activity is vast.
 FinCEN aims to detect and prevent all illegal transactions from the most complicated crime to the most straightforward crime.
-With the USA Patriot Act, which came into force in 2001, FinCEN has become a significant US authority, investigating people with increased powers and suspected of money laundering and terrorist financing.
+With the USA Patriot Act, which came into force in 2001, FinCEN has become a significant US authority, investigating people with increased powers and suspected money laundering and terrorist financing.

-FinCEN, the Financial Intelligence Unit of the United States, gives financial institutions some responsibilities and obligations to detect and prevent financial crimes.
+Financial Crimes Enforcement Network (FinCEN), the Financial Intelligence Unit of the United States, gives financial institutions some responsibilities and obligations to detect and prevent financial crimes.
 Some obligations that financial institutions must fulfill are listed below.

 Financial institutions operating in the United States have to comply with relevant AML regulations and laws.
 Accordingly, financial institutions are required to follow the FinCEN regulations and fulfill their obligations strictly.
 FinCEN fines organizations that do not meet their AML and CFT obligations.
 Sanction Scanner provides solutions that enable financial institutions to comply with AML regulations.
-Financial institutions operating in the USA can fulfill their FinCEN and Bank Secrecy Act obligations with the Sanction Scanner.
+Financial institutions operating in the USA can fulfill their Financial Crimes Enforcement Network (FinCEN) and Bank Secrecy Act obligations with the Sanction Scanner.
 You can check your customers with Sanction Scanner's global sanction data and detect the people who are sanctioned.
 You can automate your compliance processes with API integration and reduce your workload.
 You can contact us for information about our AML compliance solutions.